 A member of the Esher Conservation Area Advisory Committee, he has a strong interest in the built environment and protecting our much loved Green Belt.
 He has been relentless in his opposition to the Jockey Club’s plans to develop apartments and an hotel on Sandown Park.

-On the Council, he has chaired a team of cross party members working on the future of the High Street, the report of which was recently updated as plans were emerging to reopen post Covid-19.
-He sites on there East Area Planning sub-committee and guest on the main planning committee when relevant.
+He has chaired a team of cross party members working on the future of the High Street, the report of which was recently updated as plans were emerging to reopen post Covid-19.
+He also sits on the Licencing Committee, the East Area Planning sub-committee and the main planning committee, when required.

 “I’m immensely proud to represent the ERA and all the residents of Esher and Hersham Riverside, no matter what party they vote for – I’m strictly non-political.